kube-rs/website/docs/architecture.md

 Deals with dynamic discovery of what apis are available on the api-server.
 Normally this can be used to discover custom resources, but also certain standard resources that vary between providers.

-The `Discovery` client can be used to do a full recursive sweep of api-groups into all api resources (through `filter`/`exclude` -> `run`) and then the users can periodically re-`run` to keep the cache up to date (as kubernetes is being upgraded behind the scenes).
+The `Discovery` client can be used to do a full recursive sweep of api-groups into all api resources (through `filter`/`exclude` -> `run`) and then the users can periodically re-`run` to keep the cache up to date (as Kubernetes is being upgraded behind the scenes).

 The `discovery` module also contains a way to run smaller queries through the `oneshot` module; e.g. resolving resource name when having group version kind, resolving every resource within one specific group, or even one group at a pinned version.